Stories of survival from the tornadoes’ epicenter - NewsBreak

 Stories of survival from the tornadoes’ epicenter

 At least 88 people died after more than 30 tornadoes tore through Kentucky and four other states over the weekend.
-In Kentucky, five twisters hit the state, including one with a path of about 200 miles, authorities said.Bill O’Reilly on Fox News texts: ‘I wouldn’t have done it’
+In Kentucky, five twisters hit the state, including one with a path of about 200 miles, authorities said.Biden firsthand sees tornado toll across Kentucky

 Parrott spoke with NewsNation’s Rudabeh Shabazi in the wreckage of her Mayfield neighborhood.
 Parrott couldn’t stand up because of her injuries.